Patrick has been working as a freelance writer on fiverr for the past 2 years.

 The Effects of Unemployment

 With more and more people getting an education, there is great competition between them for available opportunities since education is no longer enough to guarantee young people jobs.
 Whereas this has motivated some of the young adults to get more credentials with higher levels of education, it has also discouraged others to drop out of school in a bid to start their own ventures, and hopefully become young millionaires and billionaires in their respective societies.
 Although this may sound like something interesting, and even worth considering, a majority will discover that dropping out of school may not have been the best option.
-On the other hand, high levels of unemployment has pushed the young adults to no longer concentrate on a particular job, but rather try their best to get a good job that will help them support them and their families.
-In addition, lack of more employment opportunities has also pushed some to take up short-term jobs as a stepping stone to better, permanent jobs.
+On the other hand, high levels of unemployment have pushed young adults to no longer concentrate on a particular job, but rather try their best to get a good job that will help them support them and their families.
+In addition, lack of more employment opportunities have also pushed some to take up short-term jobs as a stepping stone to better, permanent jobs.

 The Relationship Between Unemployment and Drug use